Sandeep-source/Sandeep-source.github.io/README.md

 ## Hi there 👋

 Hi there!
-I'm Sandeep, a software developer with a passion for building innovative web and mobile applications.
+I'm Sandeep, an undergraduate Student 👨‍🎓 with a passion for building innovative web and mobile applications.
 I have experience with languages such as Java, Python, and JavaScript, and I'm always looking to learn new technologies.

 ## Skills